Entity API

 xml_string = ElementTree.tostring(xml_document, encoding='UTF-8').decode("utf-8")

-entity.update_metadata(folder, schema, xml_string) # call into the API
+client.update_metadata(folder, schema, xml_string) # call into the API

 Relationships Between Entities